 LED or the light-emitting diode to produce light under the positive waveform of the voltage.

-PIN Diode has both P-type and N-type standard regions, but the space between the two areas is the intrinsic semiconductor, and these diodes are not doped.
+PIN diodes have both P-type and N-type standard regions, but the space between the two areas is the intrinsic semiconductor, and these diodes are not doped.

 Variable capacitance diodes for tuning.